 Blended call center agents can be used for a variety of campaigns, like product promotion, telemarketing, or even customer surveys.

 If your company needs service-related solutions for customers seeking assistance with their products, blended call centers can help.
-Call center agents are trained to expertly navigate troubleshooting scenarios in order to resolve technical problems.
+Call center agents are trained to expertly navigate troubleshooting scenarios to resolve technical problems.

 Outsourcing your technical support needs to a blended call center can help you provide timely, dedicated assistance to your customers.